rosemondepower/heartworm_genome/02_code/batch3/filt1/admixtools.md

 # D statistic (ABBA-BABA test)

-# Q1: Do pops from Central America show evidence of closer genetic affinity with pops from Europe compared to elsewhere?
+## "Significant departure of D from zero indicates an excess of allele sharing between the first and the third population (positive D), or an excess of allele sharing between the second and the third population (negative D).
+If we get D that is not significantly different from 0, this suggests that the first and second populations form a clade, and don’t differ in the rate of allele sharing with the third population (this is the null hypothesis that the data is compared against)."

+# Q1: Do Australian heartworms and Thailand heartworms share more alleles with one another than expected by chance?
+Use D. repens as outgroup.
 ##Using the admixr package we can then calculate our D statistic simply by running:

+# D(non-Europe pops W,African,Neanderthal,Chimp).
-result <- d(W = "", X = "", Y = "", Z = "", data = snps)
+result <- d(W = "Australia", X = "USA", Y = "Thailand", Z = "D.repens", data = snps)
 # Z is the outgroup

-# Q2: Do Australian heartworms show evidence of closer genetic affinity with pops from Asia?
+# Q2: Do Central American heartworms show evidence of closer genetic affinity with pops from Europe?
-result <- d(W = "Australia", X = "Romania", Y = "Thailand", Z = "Panama", data = snps)
+result <- d(W = "Panama", X = "Thailand", Y = "Romania", Z = "D.repens", data = snps)
 # Z is the outgroup

 head(result)

-#plot
+# plot
 plot_dstat <- ggplot(result, aes(fct_reorder(W, D), D, color = abs(Zscore) > 2)) +
   geom_point() +
   geom_hline(yintercept = 0, linetype = 2) +